zhaben/xrp-genie/README.md

 **xrp-genie** is designed to grow.

-Planned features: NFT minting, Payment Abstraction
+Planned features: NFT minting, Payment Abstraction, Decentralized Agents

 PRs and feature requests are welcome!